abhishekpingale22/jenkins-sample/Readme.md

 - Click on **Build Now** to Build this Project

-- Once build is successfull , lets add webhook to the github project
+- Once build is successful, lets add webhook to the github project

 ### Jenkins Github Webhook
 - Integrate jenkins with github so automatically CICD works when any commit is made to the repo